MIM Museum

 The MIM is a private museum in Beirut, Lebanon.
 The name “mim” is the 24th letter of the Arabic alphabet (corresponding to the letter M in the Latin alphabet).
-In Arabic, it is the first letter of the words “museum,” “minerals,” and “mines” (which is coincidentally also the case in English and French)."
+In Arabic, it is the first letter of the words “museum,” “minerals,” and “mines” (which is coincidentally also the case in English, French and German)."
 As of November 2025, the mineralogy section of the mim showcases over 2,300 mineral samples of 560 species, originating from 80 countries, and is considered one of the most significant private collections of minerals in the world.
 It opened in 2013.
 The museum also hosts an exhibition of marine and flying fossils from Lebanon.

 History

 The MIM mineral collection was put together from 1997 by Salim Eddé, chemical engineer and co-founder of the computer company Murex.
 In 2004, he decided to make his collection accessible to the public and designed the first museum of its kind in Lebanon.
 Eddé presented the idea to Father René Chamussy, rector of the Saint Joseph University of Beirut, who adopted it and reserved for the collection 1,300 m2 in the basement of a building then under construction on the campus near the National Museum of Beirut.
 The inauguration of the museum, built on the personal funds of the collector, finally took place in October 2013.

 Large, di-hexagonal prismatic crystal of 1,390 carats uncut with a deep green color.
 It is transparent and features few inclusions in the upper 2/3, and is translucent in the lower part.